BCDA-APS/bluesky_training/APS_Bluesky_101.md

 - How does `databroker` store the data?
 - What is MongoDB?
 - [How to execute Linux command from Bluesky?](https://nbviewer.jupyter.org/github/BCDA-APS/bluesky_training/blob/main/demo_doodle.ipynb)
+- How to setup and use a diffractometer with Bluesky?

 ## Syllabus